 - If you are taking multiple medications, ask your doctor or pharmacist if it is safe to take the medications together.
 The same is true for vitamins, herbal supplements and over-the-counter drugs.
 This is very important because in some cases there may be danger from cross-reactions.
 Please let your doctor know about everything you take.

-- If you don't recognize a medication (i.e., it doesn't sound familiar or you never took it before), verify that it is really for you.
+- If you do not recognize a medication (it does not sound familiar or you have never taken it before), verify that it is really for you.